In-person presentations have been suspended due to the Covid-19 Pandemic, however virtual presentations are available.

 In an Icelandic community in the heart of Canada, 13-year-old Tia is angry.
 Her mother has disappeared and she and her eight-year-old brother, Tag, have been sent to yet another foster home, this one at the edge of Lake Winnipeg with a family and “fake mom” that feels smothering.
 Tia feels more isolated and farther away from her mother than ever.
 She desperately tries to convince her brother to return to the city where they will find Mama, and reunite their family.
 But when a freak spring snowstorm and a herd of runaway horses lead her to the Ice Pony Ranch and Animal Rescue Centre, Tia is offered a job that might just change everything.

-Reading, plus discussion on author process, family, Icelandic settler history.
+Reading, plus discussion on author process, genealogy, Icelandic settler history, migration, immigration.
 Multi-media.
 Q & A

 Itty Bitty Bits